Berberis koreana: Uses

+Ornamental use

+The cultivar 'Red Tears' is a vigorous shrub to 2 m tall, with purple-tinged leaves, and fruit in racemes up to 10 cm long.

 Food

-Berberis berries are edible but sour and are used only in jams and jellies.
-However eating high quantities of B. koreana berries can result in adverse side effects.
-See Intoxication section.
+Berberis berries are edible but sour and are mostly used in jams and jellies.
+However, eating high quantities of B. koreana berries can result in adverse side effects (see Intoxication section).

 Medicinal purposes

 There are no established medical uses for barberry.
 However, roots of other Berberis species were used by American Indians and settlers to help with upset stomachs, hemorrhages, tuberculosis, and eye trouble.
 It has also been said, but not proved, that Berberis koreana can be used as an antibacterial agent.
 Recent studies found that compounds synthesized from the trunk of B. koreana showed cytotoxicity against human tumor cell lines and inhibited the growth of a skin melanoma.

 Intoxication

 Several species of Berberis contain alkaloids such as berberine, canadine, columbamine, corypalmine, jatrorrhizine, and palmatine.
 These alkaloids are all very similar in chemical structure, but they vary in the effects they have on humans.
 Protoberberine relaxes smooth muscle and causes a decrease in overall blood pressure.
 Berberine, at high dosages, has been known to cause seizures and inhibit enzymes.
 Berberis can have adverse side effects such as severe digestive tract irritation that includes nausea, vomiting, and diarrhea.
 The side effects are not life-threatening and can be treated.